 The authors pushed for the CMS to continue to look for ways to evolve its methodology for risk adjustment to better factor in beneficiary switchers when calculating payments.

-The National Association of ACOs told Modern Healthcare that the study is the latest evidence that the 3% risk adjustment change is not enough.
+The National Association of ACOs said that the study is the latest evidence that the 3% risk adjustment change is not enough.

 "This could certainly suggest a bias against hospital-led ACOs," NAACO CEO Clif Gaus said.